Digby-Annapolis Regional Airport

 The staff at the center follow conclusive procedures to dispatch the Fire Department and assist them while they are on scene until arriving back to their hall.

 A data base is maintained at the airport to enable the dispatcher to relay more pertinent information regarding the resident having the emergency especially if any hazards, such as propane etc. is present on the scene.
+All emergency calls are recorded and kept on record.
+The center also answers all phone inquires for the Annapolis Royal Police Department which includes all dispatching responsibilities as well.

-The Municipality of Digby is very fortunate to be able to maintain their own emergency center.
+The Municipality of Digby is very fortunate to be able to maintain their own emergency center